1Computer1/lexure/README.md

 We first tokenize the input string to individual tokens.
 As you can see, lexure supports custom open and close quotes for devices with special keyboards and other locales.

+The `!hello` part of the input is usually interpreted as a command, which the Lexer class can handle too.
+The remaining input is delayed as a function so that you can ignore the rest of the input if it is an invalid command.

 ```ts
 const lexer = new Lexure.Lexer(input)
     .setQuotes([